Walter Reinhardt Sombre: Career

 He entered early into the French Service assuming the name of Summer, but due to the darkness of his complexion, he received the French nickname Sombre.
 His nickname was a nom de guerre and is more commonly used for him in Indian sources.

+Sombre worked for the Faujdars of Purnea in Bihar soon after his arrival in India.
+The Faujdar hired him to recruit and train a battalion of infantry troops in the European style.
+Soon after he moved to Bengal.

-He was a turncoat, changing sides for advantage.
-Soon after his enlistment in the French Service, he went to Bengal, entered a Swiss Corps in Calcutta from which he deserted in 15 days, fled to the Upper Provinces and served some time as a private trooper in the cavalry of Sufdur Jung.
-This service, he also quit and became attached to the service of Mir Qasim, Nawab of Bengal.
+He was a turncoat, changing sides as per his advantage.
+Soon after his enlistment in the French Service, he went to Bengal, entered a Swiss Corps in Calcutta which he deserted in 15 days, fled to the Upper Provinces and served some time as a private trooper in the cavalry of Safdar Jung.
+This post he also quit and became attached to the service of Mir Qasim, Nawab of Bengal.
 While in the Nawab's service he was blamed for a massacre of English captives at Patna.

 In The Fall of the Mogul Empire of Hindustan, H. G. Keene describes this massacre: